umee-network/umee/docs/architecture/ADR-002-deposit-assets.md

 _Note: The `Coin` type seen in the `Amount` fields contains a single token denomination and amount._

-It is necessary that `MsgLendAsset` and `MsgWithdrawAsset` be signed by the lender's account.
+It is necessary that `MsgSupply` and `MsgWithdrawAsset` be signed by the supplier's account.
 According to the [Transactions Page](https://docs.cosmos.network/master/core/transactions.html)

 > Every message in a transaction must be signed by the addresses specified by its GetSigners.

-Thus `MsgLendAsset.GetSigners` and `MsgWithdrawAsset.GetSigners` should return the `Lender` address.
+Thus `MsgSupply.GetSigners` and `MsgWithdrawAsset.GetSigners` should return the `Supplier` address.

 ### API